semagrow/kobe/operator/readme.md

   outputDir: /kobe/output

 ```
-Specifically
+Specifically define these:
 - Under _spec.image_: here you must define an image that deploys your federator.
-For example in tha above yaml the semagrow/semagrow image deploys semagrow on a tomcat server
+For example in the above yaml the semagrow/semagrow image deploys semagrow on a tomcat server

-- Under _spec.port_: here you must define the port that your federator's endpoint listens to
+- Under _spec.port_: here you must define the port that your federator's endpoint listens to.

 - Under _spec.sparqlEnding_: you must provide the suffixe of your federators sparql endpoint .
  For example for semagrow which listens to `<internal-endpoint>:<port>/SemaGrow/sparql` then `sparqlEnding: /SemaGrow/sparql ` .The `<internal-endpoint>:<port>` will be provided by the operator to where its needed and you dont have to set this    anywhere.

  - Under the _spec.fedConfDir_ you must specify the directory your federator expects to find its metadata files
- in order to operate properly.For semagrow that is _/etc/default/semagrow_
+ in order to operate properly.
+For semagrow that is _/etc/default/semagrow_ .

  - Under _spec.confFromFileImage_ you must provide the name of an image that does the following.
  It creates a container thatreads from _/kobe/input_ dump files of a dataset and writes at _/kobe/output_ metadata configuration files for that dataset.
- It can also instead query dircetly the database sparql endpoint to create the metadata file since we provide the init container with an environment variable called `END_POINT` which contains the full url of the sparql endpoint of the dataset
+ It can also instead query directly the database sparql endpoint to create the metadata file since we provide the init container with an environment variable called `END_POINT` which contains the full url of the sparql endpoint of the dataset

  The image should be oblivious of what dataset it makes the metadata for and incorporate only the necessary logic to make   that file.
-For example with semagrow we provide the image that uses the sevod-scraper (check it under semagrow in github)
+For example with semagrow we provide an image that uses the sevod-scraper (check it under semagrow in github)
  to process the dump files of a dataset (f.e dbpedia) and return a dbpedia.ttl file for this specific set.
  The read and write directories of your image can be changed from the following 2 fields in the yaml
  _spec.inputDumpDir_ and _spec.outputDumpDir_ if its convenient.
  They automatically default to _/kobe/input_ , _/kobe/output_

  -Under _spec.ConfImage_ you must provide the name of an image that does the following.
- It reads from _/kobe/input_ a set of different metadata files and combines them to one big configuration file of metadata for the experiment.
+ It reads from _/kobe/input_ a set of different metadata files and combines them to one big configuration file of metadata for the benchmark.
 Your image should not care about what datasets the files belong to and only do the union of them .
 For example, with semagrow we just need to turn each dataset metadata from .ttl to .nt then concatenate them and turn them back to .ttl.
-Again if you want you can change the input and output directories your image expects to find the files and write to ,with the following fields _.spec.inputDir_ and _.spec.outputDir_ .
+Again if you want to change the input and output directories your image expects to find the files and write to , you can with the following fields _.spec.inputDir_ and _.spec.outputDir_ .

- If the above are specified as described after the init process the federator will have the correct metadata file
+ If the above are specified as described ,after the init process the federator will have the correct metadata file
- in the directory it expects it.
+ in the directory it expects to.

  Apply the federator yaml again with
  `kubectl apply -f my-kobe-federator.yaml`